-- A parade is a display of a group of cars at a moderate speed.
-The following conditions must be observed: - an official car will lead the parade and another will close it; - these 2 official cars will be driven by experienced drivers under the control of the clerk of the course; - overtaking is strictly forbidden; - timing is forbidden; - cars must not bear any racing numbers, except for cars that are historically associated with a particular racing number.
-Other means of identification of the cars may be used by the organisers (letters or numbers on side windows, etc.), but such identifications must be removed when the car leaves the location of the event; - within the framework of a meeting, any parade must be mentioned in the supplementary regulations and the cars taking part must be mentioned in the programme.
+A parade is a display of a group of cars at a moderate speed.
+The following conditions must be observed:

+- an official car will lead the parade and another will close it. - these 2 official cars will be driven by experienced drivers under the control of the clerk of the course; - overtaking is strictly forbidden; - timing is forbidden; - cars must not bear any racing numbers, except for cars that are historically associated with a particular racing number.
+Other means of identification of the cars may be used by the organisers (letters or numbers on side windows, etc.), but such identifications must be removed when the car leaves the location of the event; - the parade(s) must be stated in the supplementary regulations and the cars taking part must be mentioned in the official programme of the event.